-A new College catalog takes effect at the beginning of the academic year, the beginning of the Fall semester.
+A new catalog takes effect at the beginning of the academic year, the beginning of the Fall semester.
 Graduation requirements apply in their entirety (e.g., students cannot select specific elements of a degree/certificate program from one catalog, with other elements from another catalog).

 Degree/certificate requirements may be changed during a catalog year only when the program is regulated or licensed by a government agency or other external accreditation agency, and that agency has mandated those changes.
-In order for JCC to provide the most current degree/certificate credentials possible, degree and certificate course requirements in a later catalog may be substituted if deemed appropriate and beneficial to the student.
-Any course substitutions must be approved by the department chair of the course affected and the academic dean.
+In order for JCC to provide the most current degree/ certificate credentials possible, degree and certificate course requirements in a later catalog may be substituted if deemed appropriate and beneficial to the student.
+Any course substitutions must be approved by the department chair of the course affected, the academic dean and the registrar.
+In addition, in instances in which the phrase "or higher" is added to a degree/certificate requirement (i.e. certificate programs which require "MTH 120 Beginning Algebra or higher"), the College shall define "or higher" as meaning a higher level of difficulty in terms of course content.